-Water Sticks are commonly collected during pond programs at Prairie Ridge, though few people will ever notice these highly camoflauged and fascinating creatures in the water.
+Water Sticks (Ranatra nigra) are commonly collected during pond programs at Prairie Ridge, though few people will ever notice these highly camouflaged and fascinating creatures in the water.
 However, while most land-dwelling insects have disappeared for the winter, the Water Sticks overwinter in the ponds as adults and are viewable throughout the year.

 Water Sticks are large aquatic insects in the true bug order Hemiptera.
 They are characterized by their raptorial (= grasping) forelegs, the long tube that protrudes from the back end of the bug, and their long, skinny, and stick-like body shape.
 Their shape and coloration help them blend in with their environment perfectly and give them their common name.